464we/papers/rootkit_demonstration/README.md

 ## Disclaimer

-If you are searching for a real world rootkit see [Reptile](https://github.com/f0rb1dd3n/Reptile)
+If you are searching for a real world rootkit, see [Reptile](https://github.com/f0rb1dd3n/Reptile)